-After these changes the content of bridges table will be exactly the same on both bridges (see Figure 54) and both bridges will be fully functional and operational.
+After these changes the content of bridges table, i.e. the configuration of the bridges will be exactly the same on both bridges (see Figure 54 and Figure 55) and both bridges will be fully functional, operational and ready to participate in distributed conferences.